 Make the opt-in optional for customers

 If you want to decrease the drop off rate of your quiz, make opting in optional for every customer.
 Including an opt-in page that forces customers to sign up to your newsletter before finishing the quiz or getting their results will increase the likelihood of them exiting your website.
 To avoid this, let them skip the opt-in section so you can continue to collect buyer profile data.

 Following these best practices, you’ll see incredible engagement rates and opt-in rates with your quiz.
 This will give you the power to build extremely personalized campaigns targeted toward unique individuals and nurture relationships that will last a lifetime.

 Transform the rest of your marketing from an online quiz

 Now that you’ve learned about the power of a quiz maker software, it’s time for you to start building ecommerce quizzes to transform the rest of your marketing.
 The truth is, 91% of consumers say they are more likely to shop with brands that provide offers and recommendations that are relevant to them.
 So, instead of re-marketing to customers based on page views and guesswork, merchants can start to implement the known information they have about customers that took a quiz to properly target every campaign using the right messaging.

 All you have to do is get your hands on the right quiz tool to get started.

 Interested in creating quizzes to power experiences your customers love?
-Come chat with us!
+Get started with an ecommerce quiz today!